Skip to content

 How to Make Cowboy Butter

-Add the softened butter to a stand mixer with the paddle attachment and whip on medium to high speed until light and fluffy, which takes about 5 to 7 minutes.
+Whip the butter: I add the softened butter to a stand mixer with the paddle attachment and whip on medium to high speed for 5 to 7 minutes, until the butter is pale, light, and almost doubled in volume.

 whipping butter in a stand mixer